-Today we pay tribute to an extraordinary frontierswoman and freethinker, Voltairine de Cleyre, who died 100 years ago as she had lived: “a free spirit, an Anarchist, owing no allegiance to rulers, heavenly or earthly.”
+Today we pay tribute to an extraordinary frontierswoman and freethinker, Voltairine de Cleyre, who on this day in 1912 died as she had lived: “a free spirit, an Anarchist, owing no allegiance to rulers, heavenly or earthly.”

 A leading luminary in the golden age of anarchism – indeed, Emma Goldman called her “the most gifted and brilliant anarchist woman America ever produced” – this talented poet and prose writer (presciently named after Voltaire) possessed an uncanny ability to beautify her radical, unflinching ideas, lending a much-needed “feminine touch” to an overtly extreme movement.
 The aesthetic appeal of her oeuvre – including such still-relevant essays as Direct Action, Anarchism and American Traditions and The Dominant Idea – contributed much to educating others of an oft-misunderstood ideal.